 Jim Russell moved from New England to Virginia Beach, Virginia in 2001 and has been involved in the Virginia Search and Rescue program since 2014.

-He is the Director of the Search and Rescue Tracking Institute (SARTI) and former Group Commander of Tidewater Search and Rescue (TSAR).
+He is the Director of the Search and Rescue Tracking Institute (SARTI), former Group Commander of Tidewater Search and Rescue (TSAR), and owner of IS IT HUMAN, LLC, specializing in Search and Rescue/Recovery training including Comparative Osteology for First Responders, land navigation, and human tracking.

 Jim holds certifications as a Search Team Leader (STL), Management Team Member (MTM), and Tracking Technician (TT) from the Virginia Department of Emergency Management (VDEM).